 Carbon emissions stem from all sources of fossil fuel burning, and the concentration of carbon dioxide in the atmosphere has increased by about 30% because of changes in human activity and practical use over the last 200 years.

-Greenhouse gases are essential to maintaining the current temperature of the Earth, and it is important to be knowledgeable of their properties and their effects on the atmosphere.
+Greenhouse gases are essential to maintaining the current temperature of the Earth, and it is significant to be knowledgeable of their properties and their effects on the atmosphere.